-MCA (Whitlock et al. 2017) analysis of historical climate trends started with the mid-20th century and drew on direct measurements of temperature and precipitation from weather stations across the state.
+The MCA (Whitlock et al. 2017) analysis of historical climate trends started with the mid-20th century and drew on direct measurements of temperature and precipitation from weather stations across the state.
 These point observations were statistically interpolated to describe the climate trends between stations and the results aggregated to the seven climate divisions.

-MCA future projections are based on an ensemble of 20 climate models, selected from a larger suite of general circulation models (GCMs) developed by scientists to simulate global climate (Whitlock et al. 2017).
+MCA future projections were based on an ensemble of 20 climate models, selected from a larger suite of general circulation models (GCMs) developed by scientists to simulate global climate (Whitlock et al. 2017).
 GCMs are complex mathematical depictions of the global circulation of the atmosphere and oceans (including the cryosphere, i.e., the Earth’s frozen waters).
 The models provide ten-day weather forecasts, as well as projections of past and future climate.
 The 20 GCMs employed in the MCA—all included in the fifth phase of the Coupled Model Intercomparison Project (WCRP undated)—were chosen for their ability to accurately provide daily outputs of climate variables important in this region.
 Output from these GCMs was statistically downscaled to a high spatial resolution, and the results were aggregated spatially to provide projections for each Montana climate division.

 Future climate projections based on GCMs consider different scenarios (or pathways) of greenhouse gas increase in the coming decades.
 These scenarios, referred to as Representative Concentration Pathways (RCPs), have been developed by the international science community based on different assumptions about changing energy sources (fossil fuel or renewable), economic trajectories, population growth, and technological advancements in the coming decades at a global scale.
 While multiple RCPs have been investigated, MCA (Whitlock et al. 2017) focuses on two scenarios for Montana’s future climate: RCP4.5 and RCP8.5 (the number refers to projected watts/m2 of greenhouse-gas-derived heating by AD 2100).
-RCP4.5, often termed the "stabilization" scenario, describes a future trajectory that involves some level of greenhouse gas mitigation, resulting in a near-term rise in the rate of greenhouse gas emissions, maximum levels being reached at 2040, and a decline in the rate of emissions in the last half of the century (Clarke et al. 2007).
+RCP4.5, often termed the "stabilization" scenario, describes a future trajectory that involves some level of greenhouse gas mitigation, resulting in a near-term rise in the rate of greenhouse gas emissions, maximum levels being reached at about 2040, and a decline in the rate of emissions in the last half of the century (Clarke et al. 2007).
 For RCP8.5, currently the "upper bound" of expected carbon use, the greenhouse gas emissions are allowed to rise at a high rate through the century.
-The primary difference between the scenarios is that RCP8.5 is more extreme in its projections of climate change at the end of the century, reflecting an inability to curb fossil fuel use and hence an increased release of greenhouse gases (CO2, CH4, and others) to the atmosphere.
+The primary difference between the scenarios is that RCP8.5 is more extreme in its projections of climate change at the end of the century, reflecting an inability to curb fossil fuel use and hence an increasing release of greenhouse gases (CO2, CH4, and others) to the atmosphere.

 Given time and funding limits, the MCA (Whitlock et al. 2017) focused on the impact of climate change for only three vital sectors—water, forests, and agriculture—although the team recognized that other sectors of the state’s environment and economy were equally important.
 This report covers an important gap in the MCA (Whitlock et al. 2017), namely addressing how future climate change may impact the health of people in our state.
-A key goal of the Climate Change and Human Health in Montana assessment is to identify those aspects of temperature and precipitation most likely to have consequences on the physical well-being and mental health of Montanans.
+A key goal of this assessment is to identify those aspects of temperature and precipitation most likely to have consequences on the physical and mental health of Montanans.